bishopZ/Frame.js/readme.md

 	<script type="text/javascript" src="/js/Frame.js" />

 The debug version provides basic unit testing and debugging tools.
-All of which is disabled in the production version (replaced with empty functions).
+All of which is disabled or silenced in the production version (replaced with empty functions).

 	Frame.title('Building Navigation'); // announces major application steps in console Frame.log('Building Navigation', someVariable); // same as console.log